How is the value of your Jaeger-LeCoultre watch determined?

 Over the years, Jaeger-LeCoultre has created many different watches, each with an individual set of characteristics.
 The price of your Jaeger-LeCoultre watch may differ from seemingly identical pieces.
 Recent auctions show how much your timepieces could sell for; for example, a Jaeger-LeCoultre Master Perpetual sold for $35,000 and a limited edition AMVOX model sold for approximately $8,847.

-Can I pawn or sell my Jaeger-LeCoultre watch?
+Can I pawn or sell my Jaeger-LeCoultre watch in Beverly Hills or Los Angeles area?

-The more information you find out about your watch, the more accurate an evaluation our experts can provide when looking to pawn or sell your Jaeger LeCoultre watch.
+The more information you find out about your watch, the more accurate an evaluation our experts can provide when looking to pawn or sell your Jaeger LeCoultre watch in Beverly Hills and Los Angeles area.
 There are four key characteristics to keep in mind.

 Both the aesthetic condition of your watch and the internal mechanism will affect the value of it.
 Watches with very little aesthetic and mechanical damage are more likely to fetch a higher evaluation by our experts.
 Apart from the obvious external condition, the most effective way of judging the entire condition of your Jaeger-LeCoultre watch is to arrange an appointment with our pawnbrokers, where our fine watch experts can give it a thorough examination.